christodouloskampanis/HoMoPaD/README_NETWORK_PREPARATION.md

  - Partition the Network
     - Splits the network edges into sub-maps.
     - Deletes unnecessary map files, retaining only the most relevant partition.

+ - Generate Regional Connections
+    - For each sub-map, create filtered edge and sensor files.
+    - Identify how different sub-maps (regions) connect.

 ## Possible Improvements